Connection consequences caused by airline delays should be the responsibility of the airlines.

 Airlines in their contracts of carriage assume no responsibility for arrival and departure on schedule.
 Their delayed flights have big financial consequences for passengers.
 Travelers face change fees and cancellation fees in addition to extra airfare for missed airline connections.
 They must deal with these fees through no fault of their own.
 Plus, they miss their meetings, weddings, funerals, and other family events.

 - Case #1 — International flights.
-A passenger flies from Omaha to JFK to connect to a flight on a low-cost/budget carrier.
+A passenger flies from Omaha to JFK to connect to a low-cost/budget carrier flight.
 If the incoming flight from Omaha lands at JFK on time, there is no problem.
-However, if the incoming flight is late it can cause missed airline connections.
+However, if the incoming flight is late, it can cause missed airline connections.
 Not only does the passenger miss the low-cost carrier flight (or virtually any international flight, for that matter), they will need to pay for overnight accommodations at the very least and then fly onward if there is space available on the next day’s flight.
 In some cases, travelers will forfeit their transatlantic flights.

 - Case #2 — A passenger on a domestic flight from a small city to Chicago or Denver is supposed to transfer to a connecting flight on another airline to a vacation destination.
 If the incoming flight is late, the operating carrier is not held liable in any way.
 If they miss the connections, the passenger must fend for themselves — again, through no fault of their own other than looking for the biggest bargain.